Shanks and Anderson-type acceleration techniques for systems of nonlinear equations: Shanks-based transformations for general sequences

-In this Section, we adapt and extend to our approaches the idea proposed in \cite{aspre}.
-All the transformations summarized at the beginning of this Section can be used, and the only change deals with the computation of the $\alpha_i$'s or the $\beta_i$'s.
-In \cite{aspre}, in order to overcome the problems due to the ill-conditioning of problem \eqref{eq:aspre_problem} (our Approach 1) the authors consider the following regularized problem for the computation of the $\alpha_i$'s in the minimal residual approach
+Now, let us show how to adapt and extend to our approaches the idea proposed in \cite{aspre}.
+All the transformations summarized at the beginning of this Section can be used, and the only change deals with the computation of the coefficients $\alpha_i$ or the $\beta_i$.
+In \cite{aspre}, in order to overcome the problems due to the ill-conditioning of problem \eqref{eq:aspre_problem} (our Approach 1) the authors consider the following regularized problem for the computation of the $\alpha_i$ in the minimal residual approach